richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 4. Select the “Generate Code” tab to generate a one-time code to associate the new external network with the parent Engage network.
 After you generate the association code, take note as it's used in later steps.

 #### Associate the new network with the parent Engage network

 1. Log out of the new External network.
 (If you are using In-Private, or Saved Profiles you do not need to log-out.)

-2. Log in to the parent Engage network by going to [engage.cloud.microsoft](engage.cloud.microsoft).
-(Ensure that you're using the same Global Administrator account responsible for the new Entra tenant.)
+2. Log in to the parent Engage network by going to engage.cloud.microsoft.
+(Ensure that you're using the same Global Administrator account that's responsible for the new Entra tenant.)
 You now access external networks setup.

 3. In Engage, select the settings icon and go to the admin center.